kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

     <td>
 <p>- Coordinate x.x.0-beta.0 release, ensuring master-blocking, and master-upgrade dashboards are 100% green if possible (this release is not an official beta, just an artifact of the release process), and any flakes are being actively worked by SIGs since this is a chance to look at CI signal.
 The release-x.x branch is created automatically as a part of the beta.0 release.
 The branch manager now begins daily fast forwards.
 <p>- The burndown templates should be useful at this point since it starts asking about status relevant to each area now tracking (e.g. branch health, docs, communications, issues, etc.)
-<p>- Insure Test Infra Lead has release branch CI created and added to Testgrid
+<p>- Ensure Test Infra Lead has release branch CI created and added to Testgrid
 <p>- Most feature-oriented tasks should be completed at the end of this week
 <p>- SIGs that have not completed release themes should be contacted again, with a focus on explaining why this matters to the community
 <p>- Ping release team leads reminding them to start considering succession plans.
 If they are handing the role off to a successor, identifying them early gives more time for the committed volunteer to get targeted mentoring.</td>